Easter Events

 With the exception of WWII, the fair has been held every year since 1936 at the Mason County Fairgrounds on US-10 in Ludington.
 The fair was modified in 2020 due to concerns surrounding the COVID-19 virus.
 The fair features the midway, demolition derby, harness horse racing, entertainment, still exhibits, grandstand events, and carnival rides.
 But the real attraction of the fair is the 4-H exhibits and animals.
 Area youngsters who have worked hard the past year raising their sheep, chickens, cows, and rabbits proudly wait for the judge’s ribbon.
 Equestrians get their chance to showcase their horses, and homemakers busily prepare their pies and other homemade goodies for judging.

 Days, times, and events listed below reflect the typical fair schedule from year to year, but may be subject to change.
-The Western Michigan Fair event schedule for 2023 will be announced in March or April.
-Check back then for more details.

 Think the fairgrounds are just for the fair?
 Not here in Ludington!
 The Mason County Fairgrounds gets plenty of use in the summertime, one of our favorite seasons here along the lakeshore.
 The 185-acre site where the fairgrounds and airport are now located was farmland purchased in 1935 from Charles G. Wing.
 The first fair in Mason County was held in 1936, and the fair has been held each year with the exception of during WWII.